Yann Gozlan: Career

-Alongside his productions, Yann Gozlan collaborated with his friend Thomas Kruithof on the screenplay for La mécanique de l'ombre, released in theaters in January 2017 and starring François Cluzet.
+Alongside his productions, Yann Gozlan collaborated with his friend Thomas Kruithof on the screenplay for La Mécanique de l'ombre, released in theaters in January 2017 and starring François Cluzet.
 The same year, alongside producer Wassim Béji, he became attached to Roman Polanski's Based on a True Story.
 An adaptation of the novel of the same name by Delphine de Vigan, the film was released in theaters in November 2017.
 It is a psychological thriller starring Emmanuelle Seigner and Eva Green.
 Gozlan served as associate producer of the film.

 In 2021, Gozlan directed the mystery thriller Black Box (Boîte noire).
 The film stars Pierre Niney as Matthieu, a talented young black box analyst who is tasked with investigating a mysterious deadly plane crash.
 It was theatrically released in September 2021.
 Gozlan co-wrote the screenplay with Simon Moutaïrou and Nicolas Bouvet-Levrard.
 The trio received a nomination for Best Original Screenplay at the 47th César Awards.
-The film was a major success in France, where it sold over 1.2 million admissions.
+The film was a major success in France, where it sold 1.2 million admissions.

-Gozlan's upcoming fifth film, Visions, is a psychological thriller starring Diane Kruger and Mathieu Kassovitz.
+Gozlan's fifth film, Visions, is a psychological thriller starring Diane Kruger and Mathieu Kassovitz.
 Set in the south of France, Kruger stars as Estelle, an airline captain happily married to a doctor portrayed by Kassovitz.
 After a chance encounter with her ex Ana, Estelle has an affair.
 Estelle develops recurring visions, nightmares and hallucinations, which are intensifed when Ana disappears mysteriously.
-The film is scheduled to be released theatrically in September 2023.
+The film was theatrically released in September 2023.

+Gozlan's forthcoming sixth film, The Residence (Dalloway), was announced to wrap filming in August 2024.
+Gozlan co-wrote the screenplay with Nicolas Bouvet-Levrard and Thomas Kruithof, based on Tatiana de Rosnay's 2020 novel Flowers of Darkness (Les Fleurs de l'ombre).
+It stars Cécile de France as a writer who is assisted by an artificial intelligence system during a residency programme.
+Earlier in March 2024, it was announced that Gozlan would renuite with Pierre Niney for a film entitled Guru (Gourou).